Tooele County, Utah: Republic of Tooele

 The recorder's office was seized when it was momentarily abandoned, but a contingent of People's Party supporters and incumbents held the county courthouse night and day.
 The marshals and Liberal Party candidates, outnumbered, attempted to negotiate with the armed and barricaded Mormons.
 Aware that a show of aggression could spark a battle, the parties were nonetheless unable to come to an agreement to hand over power.

-Judge McKean issued an even more strongly worded injunction, and Brigham Young advised his followers that they had an obligation to obey the federal courts.
+McKean issued an even more strongly worded injunction, and Brigham Young advised his followers that they had an obligation to obey the federal courts.
 The county courthouse was abandoned, thus beginning about five years of Liberal Party rule.
 However, the Utah territorial legislature, which had the last say on the qualifications of its members, refused to seat the Liberal Party representative from Tooele County.

 The Liberals won an unopposed 1876 election.

 In 1876, the territorial legislature passed bills requiring voter registration and requiring women's suffrage for local elections—women had been voting in territorial elections since 1870.
 The Liberal Party, typically supported by male miners casually interested in politics, opposed both measures.
 In 1878 the Liberal majority in Tooele County disappeared, and the People's Party regained control in 1879 after more than six months of Liberal procedural delays.

 The Republic of Tooele era was characterized by subsequent politicians as one of excessive spending.
-The county was left with about $16,000 debt, significantly more than it started with.
+The county was left with about $16,000 in debt, significantly more than it started with.